enthought/traitsui/docs/source/traitsui_user_manual/adapters.rst

 as a parameter.

-Once you have written the ITreeNodeAdapter subclass, you have to register the adapter with traits using the Traits `register_factory()` function.
-Note that you don't have to use ITreeNodeAdapter.
+Once you have written the ITreeNodeAdapter subclass, you have to register the adapter with traits using the Traits `adapts()` function.
+You are not required to use ITreeNodeAdapter if you don't wish to.
 You can instead write a class which `@provides` the ITreeNode interface directly, or create an alternative adapter class.

-Note that currently the tree editor infrastructure uses the default traits adapter registry which means that you can have mulitple different ITreeNode adapters for a given object to use in different editors within a given application.
-You can work around this somehat by having the trait being edited and/or the `get_children` method return pre-adapted objects, rather than relying on traits adaptation machinery to find and adapt the object.
+Note that currently the tree editor infrastructure uses the deprecated Traits `adapts()` class advisor and the default traits adapter registry which means that you can't have mulitple different ITreeNode adapters for a given object to use in different editors within a given application.
+This is likely to be fixed in a future release of TraitsUI.
+In the mean-time you can work around this somehat by having the trait being edited and/or the `get_children` method return pre-adapted objects, rather than relying on traits adaptation machinery to find and adapt the object.

 ObjectTreeNodes and TreeNodeObjects
 -----------------------------------